jimdigriz/oauth2-worker/README.md

 ## Demo

 You will need Python 3 installed and a [`gitlab.com`](https://about.gitlab.com/) account.
-If you want to demo against your own OAuth2 provider then do edit [`index.html`](webroot/index.html) per the usage instructions below and
+If you want to demo against your own OAuth2 provider then do amend [`index.html`](webroot/index.html) per the usage instructions below.

 Now run:

     ./demo.py

-Now open http://localhost:5000 in your browser, open developer tools and show the JavaScript console with the network panel.
+Now open http://localhost:5000/ in your browser, open developer tools, go to the network panel and also open the JavaScript console there too.
 Now click on 'Login' and inspect the activity.

 ## Related Links